isyuricunha/yue-discord-bot/README.md

 - A React (Vite) web UI (admin panel)
 - A shared Prisma database package used by both bot and API

+> This bot are under heavy development and is ready for production use.
+But, I don't provide any support for custom/others deployments.

 The repository also includes a production Docker image that runs **nginx + API + bot** inside a **single container** (supervised by `supervisord`), plus Docker Compose examples for:

 - An internal PostgreSQL (self-contained compose)